argodev/cookiecutter-pypackage/README.rst

 Not Exactly What You Want?
 --------------------------

-Don't worry, you have options:

 If you have differences in your preferred setup, I encourage you to fork this to create your own version.
 Or create your own; it doesn't strictly have to be a fork.

-* Once you have your own version working, add it to the Similar Cookiecutter Templates list above with a brief description.

-* It's up to you whether or not to rename your fork/own version.
+It's up to you whether or not to rename your fork/own version.
 Do whatever you think sounds good.

-* I strongly suggest that you visit the page of the parent project (this is a fork of their work) at https://github.com/audreyr/cookiecutter-pypackage
+I strongly suggest that you visit the page of the parent project (this is a fork of their work) at https://github.com/audreyr/cookiecutter-pypackage

 .. _Travis-CI: http://travis-ci.org/